 IEP offers an eight-week intensive English language program five times a year for students with academic or professional goals, including passing the TOEFL for entrance into an American university.
 The 20-hour per week IEP (9am-1pm daily) offers a coordinated program of conversation, grammar, writing, reading/vocabulary, pronunciation and listening.
 Students from all over the world enroll in this multi-level program and can continue to improve their skills by advancing from session to session.
-Qualified
+Qualified students from outside the U.S. are eligible for a student visa.
+Individual courses may also be taken by students.
+A certificate of achievement is awarded after successful completion of at least one session.
+Language skills studied are:

-1999 Schedule Intensive English Language Program
+2000 Schedule Intensive English Language Program Eight-Week Sessions